The World Is Not Enough: Retrospective

 Pete Debruge of Variety wrote in 2012 that "[The World Is Not Enough] presents a conflicted persona torn between the corny antics of the Roger Moore era and the grim seriousness of where things would eventually go under Daniel Craig’s tenure.
 It also contains a dose of Timothy Dalton-esque toughness [...]
-Much of what made Brosnan such a great Bond is thrust into the backseat by lame jokes and a premature attempt to mix up the formula", concluding that it was "nothing but a reversion to the franchise's most adolescent tendencies".
+Much of what made Brosnan such a great Bond is thrust into the back seat by lame jokes and a premature attempt to mix up the formula", concluding that it was "nothing but a reversion to the franchise's most adolescent tendencies".
 Entertainment Weekly picked it as the worst Bond film of all time in 2006, saying it had a plot "so convoluted even Pierce Brosnan has admitted to being mystified".
 Norman Wilner of MSN chose it as the third-worst film, above A View to a Kill and Licence to Kill, while IGN chose it as the fifth-worst, both in 2007.

 Adaptations

 Bond novelist Raymond Benson wrote his adaptation of The World Is Not Enough from the film's screenplay.
 It was Benson's fourth Bond novel and followed the story closely, but with some details changed.
 For instance, Elektra sings quietly before her death and Bond still carries his Walther PPK instead of the newer P99.
 The novel also gave the cigar girl/assassin the name Giulietta da Vinci and retained a scene between her and Renard that was cut from the film.

 In 2000, the film was adapted by Electronic Arts to create two first-person shooters of the same name for the Nintendo 64 and PlayStation.
 The Nintendo 64 version was developed by Eurocom and the PlayStation version was developed by Black Ops.
-(Note: Black Ops had previously adapted Tomorrow Never Dies for the PlayStation and would go on to develop Nightfire in 2002.)
+(Note: Black Ops Entertainment had previously developed Tomorrow Never Dies for the PlayStation, while Eurocom would go on to develop Nightfire in 2002, GoldenEye 007 in 2010 and 007 Legends in 2012.)
 Versions of The World Is Not Enough for the PC and the PlayStation 2 were planned for release in 2000, but both were cancelled.
-These versions would have used the id Tech 3 game engine from Quake III Arena.
+These versions would have used the id Tech 3 game engine from Quake III Arena, and were subsequently used as the foundation for the game James Bond 007: Agent Under Fire (2001), which otherwise featured an original narrative and depiction of Bond.
 Although this game marks Pierce Brosnan's fifth appearance in a Bond video game, the game includes only his likeness; the character is voiced by Adam Blackwood.